Managing a Small Woodlot for Furniture Grade Timber

 On a practical level, this involves a 10-year cycle.
 Year 1: Inventory and invasive control using Garlon 4 Ultra for basal bark treatment.
 Year 2-3: First thinning and lift pruning.
 Year 5: Follow-up pruning.
 Year 10: Re-evaluate growth rates using a diameter tape.
 This systematic approach ensures you aren't just "gardening" but actually producing a commodity.
 Targeted fertilization with slow-release nitrogen can be used in small woodlots, but only after a soil test confirms a deficiency, as over-fertilizing can lead to "loose" grain that is undesirable for fine woodworking.

-Case Examples in Precision Forestry
+Precision Forestry Cases

 Case 1: The Ohio Walnut Orchard